 - Continue straight on past the entrance of the multi-story car park into the “Service” road.

 - Ignore the No Entry signs labelled “except for loading and coaches”.

 Further parking spaces for visitors with disabilities are available on the ground floor of the nearby multi-storey car park.
 These are chargeable.

-Free parking for minibuses is also available, next to the Arena.
+Free parking for minibuses is available.

 We hope that you enjoy your day at the Royal Armouries.

 Today's activities programme - view